richelbilderbeek/bbbq_article/cover_letter/README.md

-Our bioinformatics predictions and analysis of peptide elution studies demonstrate that TMH-derived epitopes are presented more often than expected by chance, for almost all MHC-I and MHC-II haplotypes in the human population and regardless of the origin of the protein (i.e., human, bacterial or viral).
+Our bioinformatics predictions and analysis of peptide elution studies demonstrate that TMH-derived epitopes are presented more often than expected by chance, for almost all MHC-I and MHC-II haplotypes in the human population, and regardless of the origin of the protein (i.e., human, bacterial or viral).

-Moreover, analysis of single nucleotide polymorphisms in the human population revealed that transmembrane helices are evolutionary more conserved than solvent-exposed protein domains, suggesting that the over-presentation of TMH-derived epitopes might be evolutionary advantageous as they are less prone to so-called escape mutations that prevent antigen presentation.
+Moreover, analysis of single nucleotide polymorphisms in the human population revealed that transmembrane helices are evolutionarily more conserved than solvent-exposed protein domains, suggesting that the over-presentation of TMH-derived epitopes might be evolutionary advantageous as they are less prone to the so-called escape mutations by which pathogens evade T cell responses.

 Thus, we demonstrate that transmembrane helices are a major, overlooked and evolutionary conserved source of MHC epitopes.